Bunchhieng/Hawkathon/README.md

 ### Technology
 - Node.js - Evented I/O for the backend
-- Framework used to build the REST-based backend
+- Expressjs - Framework used to build the REST-based backend
 - Havenondemand machine learning API - sentimental analysis
+- jQuery - Make life easy
 - Mongodb - database

 ### How to use